Lymph Drainage Massage Therapy

 Once your lymphatic system is healthy again, your body will work more efficiently at fighting off infections and diseases to keep you healthier.

 NOTE: Please make your appointments at least FOUR WEEKS post-surgery, ensuring that surgery sites are closed and healed.
+We do not offer treatment for cosmetic surgery.

 Effects of Lymph Drainage on the body